benallfree/pocketpages/docs/pb_hooks/pages/(main)/docs/context-api/response.md

 %>
 ```

-### `cookie(name: string, value: any, options?: SerializeOptions)`
+### `cookie<T>(name: string, value: T, options?: SerializeOptions)`

 Sets a cookie in the response.
-Non-string values are automatically stringified as JSON.
-Returns the serialized cookie string.
+Values are automatically serialized based on their type T. Returns the serialized cookie string.

 The `options` parameter supports the following properties: